 Ecole Chocolat delivers programs that will increase your knowledge and expertise in chocolate making.
 We can't believe we're now more than 10 years old!
 In February 2003, our Founder Pam Williams opened registration for our first Professional Chocolatier Program.
 Not a week later, our first student registered – from the Netherlands!
 She was followed by students from all over the world.
 What have we been up to since 2003?

-Over the past 11 years, we've worked with students passionate about chocolate from 74 different countries.
-To see what some of them are up to, Click Here: »
+Over the past 16 years, we've worked with students passionate about chocolate from 74 different countries.
+To see what some of them are up to, Click Here.

 We have been doing our darndest to make all our programs the best they can be.

 Starting with our Professional Chocolatier Program in 2003, we carefully introduced a new program about every two years.
 It takes us at least a year to develop and test the curriculum for each of our programs.
 Our programs only focus on chocolate work – nothing else.
 We want to make sure that each program delivers an intensive learning experience.
 And we update the curriculum weekly so we keep our students current and knowledgeable about the latest techniques.
 We also stay connected to our graduates and have a very active Graduate Centre.
-Click here for an overview on all of our programs: »
+For an overview on all of our programs: Click Here.

 Join our community and keep up-to-date with what's happening in the world of fine chocolate.
 Ecole Chocolat's Twitter, Google+ and Facebook sites deliver global chocolate news.
 We first started keeping track of the news for our own students and graduates.
 Then we thought you might like to keep up-to-date on what's happening as well so we moved our chocolate news feed to Twitter, Google+ and Facebook.
 Then came YouTube, Flickr, and Instagram.
 We love pinning our favorite things and recipes in Pinterest.
-Also join the fun as our Chocolate Apprentice blogs about her experiences in practicing her chocolate skills.
+Also read the journal of our Chocolate Apprentice.

 We are very excited about our book: Raising the Bar: The Future of Fine Chocolate.
 In the book, we take a global journey from cacao gene and cocoa bean to chocolate bar and bonbon.
 We also look at the future of the world's finest chocolate as seen through the eyes of people who live chocolate every day and strive to preserve its richest, most complex and endangered forms for future generations.